Sanjusr1/Amfoss-tasks./Task -09/README.md

 And also got to know about various topics about what a kernel is ,how it plays an role in system stability , performance and security .

-And in this task we have to build a kernel using rust , in this we were given with a rust kernel with errors and we were supposed to decode it and fix all the errors present in it .
+And in this task we have to build a kernel using rust , we were given a kernel code in rust which has errors in it.
+We are supposed to debug and fix the code.

-This task was very intersting to do , but due to time constraint I did till installing all the required packages and  setting up rust (installing rust nightly ) and was in middle of fixing the code , but was unable to complete it .
+This task was very intersting to do , but time constraint I could only install required packages(rust nightly, etc ) and setup.
+I started reading the code and understand it and could not complete it in given time.